AntiSlopAntiSlop

 This prevents the copy paste feel.
 It also rewards followers who already read the original article.

-Step 6: Build a repurposing checklist
+Step 6: Build a content repurposing tool checklist

 Do not rely on inspiration.
 Build a checklist so the workflow stays consistent.